NingenJanai/Hal9000/README.md

-# Hal9000
+# HAL 9000
-Discord bot with movie and tv show trivia
+Discord bot with movie and tv show trivia from https://opentdb.com/

+Score tracking is kept in Mongo DB

 ## Config